 A digital marketing roadmap is an essential tool for marketers.
 Visually communicating the priorities and progress of the team to internal stakeholders ensures that teams stay on track and on budget.

 There are plenty of Excel and PowerPoint templates to help marketing teams build their roadmaps.
 These static resources are readily available to most companies.
 However, more sophisticated marketing teams collaborate with colleagues on digital marketing plans in real time.
-If this sounds like you, you may want to try Aha! free for 30 days.
-Our purpose-built marketing planning software helps marketing teams of all sizes define marketing strategy, build visual plans, and report back on the results of their campaigns.
+If this sounds like you, you may want to try Aha! — purpose-built marketing planning software that helps marketing teams of all sizes define marketing strategy, build visual plans, and report back on the results of their campaigns.

 - Introduction to marketing